-UNESCO Intangible Cultural Heritage – food
+UNESCO Intangible Cultural Heritage food culture around the world

 Food culture binds us to our birthplace.
 Those of us who have emigrated to a new country bring with us our food traditions and heritage.
 Those who travel dream of trying dishes not found in our own countries.

 The UNESCO Intangible Cultural Heritage list includes food festivals and celebrations and rare types of cuisine and important dishes that are close to cultural identity.
+As a traveller who is always fascinated by food culture and cultural practices looking out for social and cultural experiences like hawker culture, community dining, truffle hunting experiences and places that are recognised by UNESCO as incredibly important cultural practices and expressions make for an educational and fascinating travel experience.

 UNESCO Intangible Cultural Heritage a dish of rice noodles in a red bowl, with a prawn, red pepper slices and pea shoots decorating the dish.
 There are chopsticks beside the bowl which sits on a red placemat